oliviayoo/hodp-web-1/README.md

 - The search bar updates the filtering whenever its text is changed - if a todo does not contain the text as a substring then it is not rendered in the list
 - At this state of the project, do not worry about styling at all (that will be the next stage!)--for now, it's most important that you nail down the basics of data flow and state management in React.
 Also, if you have any ideas for additional functionality that you want to add, please go ahead!!
 You do not have to conform to the example app in any meaningful way besides implementing a Todo list.

-Here's the task: in the file `DESIGN.md`, write a few paragraphs describing the component structure of your app and how data will transfer between those components.
-Diagrams are encouraged!

 #### How to Plan

 You might find [Thinking in React](https://reactjs.org/docs/thinking-in-react.html) to be a helpful example.
 That page uses React Classes to build components, which are an old way of managing state in React.
 Don't worry about emulating that specifically, just follow along with the process and use the methods we've learned in lecture.